DashonJennings/DeployingActiveDirectoryInAzure/README.md

 ![activedirect](https://github.com/DashonJennings/DeployingActiveDirectoryInAzure/assets/160358839/87ea9c0f-f0a6-4c57-9d0e-d582350978e9)

-# Microsoft Active Directory | Corporate Network Environment
+# Deploying Active Directory in Azure

 ### Summary
 Ative Directory (AD) is Microsoft's service to manage Window's domain networks.
 It is what most enterprises build their IT departments on.